 ALI: Yes, my intense preparation, labour and research for Jasjit Singh’s character in Yaara is invaluable learning which will also hold me in good stead all my life.
 Since knowledge and wisdom is that wealth that no one can steal from you and the more you share it, the more it will increase!
 So apart from my intense preparation regarding which I mentioned earlier as well, this knowledge and experience will hold me in good stead all my life.

 Interviewer: Who do you consider as your biggest motivation in life?

 ALI: The biggest motivation in my life is my wife and son.
 I am a complete family man, and I work hard to not just make myself proud, but so that my son can look up to me with pride that he is my father!

-Interviewer: If it was not Indian Army or Acting, what would you have then taken as a career?
+Interviewer: If it was not the Indian Army or Acting, what would you have then taken as a career?
 Your father, Lieutenant General Zameer Uddin Shah went in the field of education after his retirement.
 Would you have done something similar or would have gone to any other career option?

 ALI: I am already in the field of education.
 I train the acting students in Subhash Ghai’s Film School, ” Whistling Woods International”.
-Though I am an IIM graduate and have also been a CEO of a company, I cannot imagine myself doing something else other than what I am doing right now.
+Though I am an IIM graduate and have also been the CEO of a company, I cannot imagine myself doing something else other than what I am doing right now.
 Motivating people and spreading positivity through my talks and experiences…Jai Hind!!!